 After setup, create feeds manually and test the appearance of your inventory in Order with Google.
 Write the code when you're ready to conduct a full-scale development.
 First generate your inventory feeds and then implement the Checkout and Submit Order actions.
 You implement the Incremental Inventory Update and Async Order Update APIs after your inventory feeds and fulfillment actions are complete.

-Finally, perform more end-to-end tests that include real orders from your own testers and verify fulfillment to restaurants.
-Your webhook URL must be in production to do this.
+Finally, perform User acceptance testing that includes real orders from your own testers and verifies fulfillment to restaurants.
+There must be a total of 5 successfully placed orders.
+Your fulfillment endpoint URL must be in production to do this.

 - After we review the test orders and approve the test traffic, you're ready to launch.
 We look for less than a 5% error rate for all integration touch points: inventory, checkout, order submission, and async order updates.
 For more details, see Launch readiness checklist.